 9. References are current (preferably within past five years); from peer-reviewed journals and other professionally acceptable sources; and are multidisciplinary, when appropriate.

-10. In-text citations are included and follow APA, 6th edition.
-See the Sample Manuscript Submission.
+10. In-text citations are included and follow APA, 7th edition.
+See the Sample Manuscript Submission (in process of being updated to APA 7th edition).

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.